 The By-laws have been developed and adopted by the Congregation to further guide the implementation of the Highwater Congregational Constitution.
 These By-laws, adopted November 17, 2013 shall not in any way supersede or supplant any of the Articles, or part thereof, of the Constitution.

-These By-laws were amended and accepted by the Congregation on November 13th, 2016.
+These By-laws were amended and accepted by the Congregation on November 13th, 2016 and on November 9, 2025.

 Present

-Mark McKimmins, Moderator
+Marshall Goodman, Moderator

-Debra A. Smetts, Council Secretary
+Eydie Keim, Council Secretary

-Amended November 13, 2016
+Amended November 13, 2016 and November 9, 2025